ananyakn652-a11y/AI-ML-Based-Computer-Vision-for-Real-Time-Safety-and-Crowd-Analytics/README.md

 #  Problem Statement

 Traditional CCTV surveillance systems depend on human operators to continuously monitor multiple video feeds.
-In crowded public transportation environments, this can lead to delayed responses, missed incidents, and reduced safety management efficiency.
+In crowded public transportation environments, this can lead to delayed responses, missed incidents, and reduced safety management efficiency[1].

 There is a need for an intelligent automated system capable of: